-Finally, whoever said "a little of what you fancy does you good" was probably right - exercise moderation in all things and you cannot go too far wrong.
-It is not what you eat between Christmas and New Year that makes the difference but instead what you eat between New Year and Christmas.
+Finally, whoever said, "a little of what you fancy does you good", was probably right - exercise moderation in all things, and you cannot go too far wrong.
+It is not what you eat between Christmas and New Year that makes the difference but what you eat between New Year and Christmas.

 Immunity for athletes

 Hamilton (2004) provided the following advice for athletes wishing to maintain maximum immunity:

-Carbohydrate intake - The regular diet should provide ample carbohydrate at all times, accounting for 60% or more of total calories.
-Low-carbohydrate diets such as Atkins or Zone should be avoided.
-For longer (90-plus minutes) or very intense sessions, 500-l,000mls of carbohydrate drink containing 60g of carbohydrate per litre should be ingested every hour.
+Carbohydrate intake - The regular diet should provide ample carbohydrates, accounting for 60% or more of total calories.
+For longer (90-plus minutes) or very intense sessions, 500-l,000mls of carbohydrate drink containing 60g per litre should be ingested every hour.

 Diet quality - Immunity can be adversely affected by any nutrient deficiencies.
 Athletes should ensure that their diet is rich in whole, unprocessed foods, fruits and vegetables, contains adequate high-quality sources of protein and is low in fatty, sugary, fast or processed food.
 A broad-spectrum multi-vitamin/mineral supplement may help prevent nutrient shortfall.
 Still, large doses of any single nutrient should be avoided, which could create imbalances leading to impaired immunity.

 Vitamin C - The evidence is too mixed for a firm recommendation, but, given its low toxicity and cost, athletes wishing to take a modest supplement (200-l,000mgs per day) have little to lose;